 Prairie Rosinweed (Prairie Dock): Growing from 4 to 10 feet high, this is the tallest of the four and the tallest flower in the Upland Garden.
 It has numerous flower heads on otherwise bare stems, the leaves being (most always) entirely basal - and quite large.
 They are hard to miss, with the triangular shape, heart shaped base, and large coarse teeth.
 The species name, terebinthinaceum, means "like turpentine." which may refer to the aroma of the resinous juice.
+The name terebinthinaceum is derived from the terebinth tree of the Mediterranean region that is a source of turpentine.
 Prairie Dock is the last of the four Silphiums to bloom, usually not until late August before any quantity of bloom is seen.
 The tall stems provide some vertical visual relief during the winter months.

 Wholeleaf Rosinweed: This, the shortest of the four Silphiums, is the one you are most likely to encounter in a large clump.
 It is also the earliest of the four to bloom, usually showing open flowers in late July.
 There are usually a number of branched flower clusters at the top of the stem.
 The species name, integrifolium, is Latin for "entire-leaved" referring perhaps, to the many leaves that cover the stems.
 It can also refer to the leaf itself as being “entire”, that is, without teeth, but Rosinweed leaves have very tiny teeth.
 “Rosinweed” as a generic name has been used to refer to all Silphiums.

 Native Status and Garden History: The Upland Garden was made a part of the Eloise Butler Wildflower Garden in 1944, thanks to the efforts of Martha Crone and Clinton Odell.
 When Martha Crone completed her 1951 inventory of all plants in the Garden, three of four Silphiums were present.
-Rosinweed was not on her list although she had planted it in 1939 and sowed seeds in 1944.
 Of the four, only two are native to Minnesota.
 Cup Plant and Compass Plant are native.
 Cup Plant was first planted by Eloise Butler in 1907 and Compass Plant in 1913.
 Prairie Dock is a plant of the east central United States, not found further west than Iowa, Missouri and Arkansas.
-It was introduced by Martha Crone in 1939 and planted again in 1951 and '55.
+It entered the Garden in 1923 when Eloise Butler obtained plants from Lake Geneva Wisconsin.
+She added others in 1932 from Barksdale Wisconsin.
+Martha Crone added plants in 1939 and then seeds in 1942 and more plants in 1951 and 1955 when she developed the upland part of the Garden.
+Ken Avery planted it in 1963 and 1970.
+Eloise Butler introduced Rosinweed to the Garden on October 9, 1926 with plants sourced from Royal Nebraska.
+That was the only time she planted it.
+Martha Crone reported Rosinweed in bloom on July 13, 1939 so the plants had survived.
+She planted it on October 14, same year.
+She sowed seeds in 1944.
+However, it was NOT listed on her 1951 inventory of plants in the Garden at that time, so it was overlooked or was added again sometime later.
 Rosinweed is reported to be native to parts of Minnesota in certain literature but the Minnesota DNR (Ref. #28b) and the U of M Herbarium (Ref.#28c) maintain the plant is not native; however, it is native to much of the Central United States.